mikependon/RepoDB/Docs/_build/html/_sources/pages/multiplemapping.rst.txt

 Multi-mapping is bound in an operation-level of the repository.
 This means that the developer can map the `Query` operation of a `Customer` object into `[dbo].[Customer]` table of the database, whereas the `Delete` operation is mapped into `[dbo].[sp_DeleteCustomer]` database object.

-Let say a `Customer` entity object was created in the solution, and the following database objects exist.
+In scenario below where a `Customer` entity object was created in the solution, and the following objects exist in the database.

  - A table named `Customer`.
  - A stored procedure named `sp_DeleteCustomer`.
  - A stored procedure named `sp_InsertCustomer`, where the logic inside of is joining from different database tables.
  - A view named `vw_Customer`.

-Developers can simply call the mapper methods when mapping a `Customer` object into these database objects.
+Then, the developers can call the mapper methods when mapping a `Customer` object into these database objects.

 Below are the codes for multiple mapping.